reduxjs/react-redux/docs/api.md

   return { todos: state.todos }
 }

-// shorthand object, a map between the names of the callback props
+// shorthand object, a map between the names of the callback props and action creators const mapDispatchToProps = {
-// that we want to inject and the action creator functions that create the corresponding actions
-// in this case the action creator `addTodo` will be mapped and dispatched through property `addTodo2`
-// it is a good practice to keep names 1:1 to make mapping even easier - `deleteTodo` const mapDispatchToProps = {
-  addTodo2: addTodo,
+  addTodo,
   deleteTodo
 }